 The entire toolkit consists of four modules that MBS programs can execute sequentially but you may also choose modules using the chart below depending on your objectives, existing data on partner enterprises, and available resources.
-Refer to Introduction to the EVST, also available in the toolkit, for more details.
+Refer to Introduction to the EVST, also available in the toolkit, or the guidance below for more details.

 Explore modules by phase by clicking on the white boxes below:

 The prioritization of modules can also be decided by five simplified illustrative situations of MBS programs leading to a variety of objectives.
 Select from the briefs below based on the program stage, i.e., number of years since the start of the MBS program: